 Effective Dates of the Rule Changes

-The rule changes take effect 60 days after publication of the adopting release in the Federal Register.
+The rule changes take effect 60 days after publication of the adopting release in the Federal Register, or February 27, 2023.
+This includes the requirement to report gifts on Form 4.

 The new disclosure requirements will apply to companies beginning with the first filing that covers the first full fiscal period that begins on or after April 1, 2023, so for calendar year U.S. companies, typically with the second-quarter Form 10-Q in the summer of next year.
 Smaller reporting companies get an additional six months before the rule changes apply to them.

-The Form 4 changes will apply to filings on or after April 1, 2023.
+The Form 4 changes relating to identification of 10b5-1 transactions will apply to filings on or after April 1, 2023.

 If you have any questions about these changes, your regular Locke Lord contact or any of the authors can discuss these matters with you.